Skip to content

 tofu init

-Or using the .tofurc config approach:
+Or if you already have an OIDC access token, use the .tofurc config approach:

 credentials "opendepot.defdev.io" {

-token = "<kubernetes-bearer-token>"
+token = "<oidc-access-token>"

 }